ardalis/AspNetCoreRouteDebugger/README.md

 # AspNetCoreRouteDebugger
 An ASP.NET Core Route Debugger implemented as a Razor Page.
+Read more about [Debugging ASP.NET Core Routes](https://ardalis.com/debugging-aspnet-core-routes).

 ## Sample